John Schehr: Arrest, detention, torture and killing/murder

-By the second part of 1933 many more party comrades had found their way to Paris or Moscow, and John Schehr was the only member of a the party leadership team still hiding out in Germany.
+By the second part of 1933 many more party comrades had found their way to Paris or Moscow, and John Schehr was the only member of the party leadership team still hiding out in Germany.
 The security services arrested him in Berlin on 13 November 1933.
 This time there would be no question of their letting him go again a week later.
 He was taken to the Columbia concentration camp, a former military police station on the edge of Berlin that had stood empty since 1929, till its conversion into a prison during 1933.
 The Gestapo knew that Schehr was a senior party functionary and they did their best to extract statements from him, employing some of the worst forms of torture.
 He suffered severe burns and there are also reports that one of his eyes was knocked out of its socket.
 However, the Gestapo failed to extract from him the information that they sought.

 It had become known that the Security services had been employing a spy in the secret Berlin headquarters of the Communist Party.
 This was Alfred Kattner, a one-time confidant of Ernst Thälmann who had been arrested in March 1933, tortured, persuaded to gather information for the security services and then, in August 1933, released.
 It was believed that information gathered and passed on to his handlers by Kattner had enabled the Gestapo to arrest John Schehr, among others.
 Kattner's role became known to comrades through the underground press during January 1934 and, after attempts to have him kidnapped and spirited away to Moscow had failed, on 1 February 1934 Alfred Kattner was shot dead by a party official called Hans Schwarz in his Nowawes apartment, just outside Berlin.
 The National Socialist government was enraged by this turn of events.

 At the time of Schehr's arrest other leading party activists were also captured, including Eugen Schönhaar and Rudolf Schwarz.
 One response to Kattner's killing was an order for the immediate transfer of the men from the Columbia concentration camp to a facility at the Wannsee.
 An overnight transport was arranged.
 During the night of 1/2 February 1934 these three, together with Erich Steinfurth (who had been arrested back in March 1933) were shot dead at the Schäferberg / Kilometerberg (hill) on the edge of Berlin by Gestapo personnel, allegedly "while attempting to escape".
 In reality commentators agree that the murder was an act of quick retribution following the shooting the previous day of the government spy Alfred Kattner.
 The killings became widely known: even at the time, the authorities made no attempt to refute the view that the authorities' motives for the "act of reckoning" were all too obvious.